 After the death of James' parents Lily quietly asks how long it will be until it's one of them that gets killed.

-Grew the Beard: around the time of Part Twenty-Two, the series, though still side-splittingly funny and romantic, takes a much more serious tone, especially when dealing with Voldemort's rise and the death of James' parents
+Growing the Beard: around the time of Part Twenty-Two, the series, though still side-splittingly funny and romantic, takes a much more serious tone, especially when dealing with Voldemort's rise and the death of James' parents

 Also, the talk between James and Lily when James returns from his Auror training, after having been ambushed by Death Eaters and saved by Sirius.
 It's all at once funny and so, so heart-rending, mostly in the way that Jaida and Rave manage to flawlessly capture the amount of pure love Lily has for James and the terror that that love inspires, and in such realistic terms.